microsoft/pai/docs/marketplace-and-submit-job-v2/marketplace-and-submit-job-v2.md

 > `data`

 Data is one of the element type in prerequisites section.
 It is an independent component that can be shared with other jobs.
-It contains all the data urls that will be used in one task, which will be downloaded to the directory specified by `name` (`name`/`uri_name`).
+It contains all the data urls and preprocess commands that will be used in one task.
+Its local directory in the docker is specified by `name` (`name`/`uri`).
 ```yaml
 protocol_version: String
 name: String